Create Order

 • reset_consumption - boolean, defaults to False, whether license consumption my be reset, value example: true or false

-• consumption_period - period over which licenses are reset - week, month or year
+• consumption_period - period over which licenses are reset - weekly, monthly or annually

 Bundle Product Orders